projectara/greybus-spec/source/special.rst

 |unipro| connection from one of its CPorts to the AP Module
 Interface's SVC CPort.

-The SVC has direct control over and responsibility for the Endo, including detecting when modules are present, configuring the
+The SVC has direct control over and responsibility for the :ref:`Frame
+<glossary-frame>`, including detecting when modules are present,
-|unipro| switch, powering module Interfaces, providing the frame-time
+configuring the |unipro| switch, powering module Interfaces, providing the frame-time and attaching and detaching modules.
+The AP Module controls the Frame through operations sent over the SVC connection.
-and attaching and detaching modules.
-The AP Module controls the Endo through operations sent over the SVC connection.
-And the SVC informs the AP Module about Endo events (such as the presence of a new module, or notification of changing power conditions).
+And the SVC informs the AP Module about Frame events (such as the presence of a new module, or notification of changing power conditions).

 Conceptually, the operations in the Greybus SVC Protocol are: